Dr. Johnson offers skin rejuvenating treatments to repair sun-damaged skin, but you can help yourself and your skin by taking a few precautions.

 Select a broad-spectrum sunscreen with zinc oxide dioxide or titanium dioxide in it in order to block ultraviolet UVA and UVB rays, and make sure it has a Sun Protection Factor, also known as SPF, of at least 30.
 Use a higher SPF to protect your face, and if you wear makeup or wear moisturizer, boost your protection by grabbing one with sunscreen built Wearing wide-brimmed hats will also protect your face, neck, and décolletage from damage, as well.
 If you’re going to be out working in the yard, consider a hat.
 If you’re going to be on the beach this spring or summer, bring along a beach umbrella for a place to escape the sun and heat.
 If you must be in the sun, try to limit your exposure to the morning when the sun is not at full strength yet.
 We all like the look of a tan, but a suntan is really just a sign of damage.

-What will happen when Melanin exposed to sunlight?
+What happens when melanin is exposed to sunlight?

 Call Dr. Johnson today for a rejuvenating treatment at 214-643-8665.
 Sunscreen saves the skin, no matter the season!